Gimhan-minion/Call-Of-Duty-4-Modern-Warfare-Promod/README.md

 Customized Promod for Cod4

 **Step 1**
-Open Cod4 using the promod.
+Copy the following directory to Call of duty Multiplayer/Mods & Open Cod4 using the promod.

 **Step 2**
 Change the promod to custom using this command